elmtalab/propaganda-UI/README.md

 For advanced usage, navigate to `/advanced`.
 This page lets you build a JSON payload using a dynamic form where you can add multiple groups, conversations and messages with individual `send_at` timestamps.
 Submitting the form stores the messages in KV.
 The cron job later reads the stored tasks and dispatches them to the API when the scheduled time arrives.

 For a guided setup experience, visit `/wizard`.
 This multi-step form walks through each field and posts the assembled JSON to `/advanced` when finished.

+### Telegram-style Scheduler

+Navigate to `/chat` for a lightweight chat interface.
+Enter a group ID and type messages from multiple AI users or yourself.
+Each message can be assigned a specific time using `datetime-local` inputs.
+When you click **Schedule All**, the page sends the collected messages to `/advanced` where they are stored and later dispatched by the cron job.